corybill/errr/api.md

 <a name="ErrorBuilder+set"></a>
 ### errorBuilder.set(key, value, [force]) ⇒ <code>[ErrorBuilder](#ErrorBuilder)</code>
-Set a parameter on the error object.
-These values will be added to the debug params but will also be accessible on the error object itself as variables.
+Sets a value on the error object using the key as the variable name.
 Values added using the 'set' function will be appended to new error objects when using the the .appendTo function.
+I.e. the values on the appendTo err will be copied to the new error.
 These values are immutable though unless you use the 'force' value.
 As soon as you set a value with a given key, it cannot be reset unless you pass in 'true' for the force variable.

 **Kind**: instance method of <code>[ErrorBuilder](#ErrorBuilder)</code>